ramzirich/peace-pulce/README.md

    Node index.js
    ```

-Now, you should be able to run Peace Pulce locally and explore its features.
+Now, you should be able to run Peace Pulse locally and explore its features.